José Cruxent

-José Maria Cruxent (January 16, 1911 - February 23, 2005) was a professional archaeologist considered to be the "Father of Scientific Archaeology" in Venezuela.
+José María Cruxent (January 16, 1911 - February 23, 2005) was a professional archaeologist considered to be the "Father of Scientific Archaeology" in Venezuela.
 He was born in Barcelona, Catalonia, Spain.
 Cruxent is known for making significant contributions to understanding the cultural history of Venezuela from the Paleoindian period to the early Colonial period.

 Education

 Cruxent was a student in archaeology at the University of Barcelona until the Spanish Civil War cut short his academic career in 1939.
 After the war, he moved to Venezuela where he eventually gained renown for reshaping its archaeology by applying the scientific method in field work (something that had been rare in archaeological excavations there).

 Discoveries

 In 1952 Cruxent participate in the Franco-Venezuelan expedition in search of the sources of the Orinoco River and the demarcation of the border with Brazil. the Doctor Marcel Roche invites him to the Archeology department of the Venezuelan Institute of Scientific Research (IVIC); and in collaboration with the American archaeologist Irving Rouse write and publish "Chronological Archeology of Venezuela", in 1958.

 Cruxent was responsible for the discovery of archaeological sites at Nueva Cádiz and Taima-Taima.
 He extended the archaeological evidence for human presence in South America backward into the Late Pleistocene epoch.

 It was at Taima-Taima that he discovered El Jobo projectile points and other stone artifacts dating to as early as 13,000 B.P., a major discovery in Paleoindian archaeology.

 Cruxent was later asked to excavate La Isabella, the first Spanish settlement, as well as the tomb of Christopher Columbus in the Ciudad Colonial de Santo Domingo.